benhook1013/space-game/lib/services/README.md

 - `overlay_service.dart` shows and hides overlays on the `GameWidget`.
 - `settings_service.dart` holds UI scale values and theme mode.
 - `targeting_service.dart` assists auto-aim queries.
-- `upgrade_service.dart` manages purchasing upgrades with minerals.
+- `upgrade_service.dart` manages purchasing upgrades with minerals and derives gameplay modifiers like fire rate and mining speed.
 - Keep services lightweight; add them only when a milestone needs them.

 See [../../PLAN.md](../../PLAN.md) for the broader roadmap.